 Background: Born and raised in Boston.
 Discovered jazz on the radio as a teenager living in southern California.
 That freed me from having to listen to Elvis Presley and Pat Boone anymore.
-I've been at WGBH for 19 years and am looking forward to many more.
 There's always new music to discover and old music to rediscover.

 Nickname(s): The only nickname I ever had was while I was living in California during the late 1950s.
 Because of where I came from, my schoolmates began calling me "Boston Blackie."
 My grandchildren call me "Pops."